naccrat/aweighapp/index.md

 ---
 title: Aweigh
 feature_text: |
-  ## Aweigh
-  Capture adventures as you experience them.
+  ## Capture adventures as you experience them.
 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: "A travel journal app designed with the traveler in mind to easily capture and share your story."
 ---